wp-plugins/easy/readme.txt

 = Why I cannot use more then one instance of control brick of the same type? =

-Yep, you cannot, at least for now.
+Yep, you can, but only for some control bricks.
-It make sense in some cases, and make no sense in others.. (in case of IDs for categories you can still use minus sings... like 1, 2, -6, 7..)
+It make sense in some cases, and make no sense in others.
+For example you can add multiple category controler in order to be more precise on filtering the result, But you cannot add more then one Post type controller.
+Why should you, when you can set up multiple post types separating their names by coma :)

 = Why did you make such a thing for free? =